Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 |---|---|

-| Lowest prices in the market | Backups only weekly on base plans |
+| Most affordable prices in the market | Backups only weekly on base plans |

-| Fast NVMe SSD storage | No cPanel (dealbreaker for some) |
+| Fast NVMe SSD storage | No cPanel (deal-breaker for some) |

-| Modern, intuitive hPanel | Phone support not available |
+| Modern, intuitive hPanel | No phone support available |

-| 9 global data centers | AI builder feels gimmicky at times |
+| 9 global data centers | AI builder feels a bit gimmicky |

-| Strong WordPress performance |
+| Excellent WordPress speed |

 GreenGeeks